-The fund takes environmental and social criteria into consideration for investment, in particular climate change, natural capital & biodiversity, pollution and waste, environmental improvement opportunities (such as green technologies and renewable energy), human resources, product liability & safety, stakeholder relations and social improvement opportunities (such as access to healthcare).
-Corporate governance as well as entrepreneurial behaviour & business ethics (overall "good governance") are in any case prerequisites for an investment in securities/money market instruments issued by companies.
-There is no limitation to specific environmental or social characteristics.
+The fund takes environmental and social criteria into consideration for investment, including in particular climate change, natural capital & biodiversity, environmental pollution and waste, environmental improvement opportunities (e.g., green technology and renewable energy), human resources, product liability & safety, ties to interest groups, and social improvement opportunities (e.g., access to healthcare).
+In any case, corporate governance and corporate behavior & business ethics (called "good corporate governance") are a prerequisite for investment.
+There is no limitation to certain environmental or social characteristics.